ossan-dev/docker-intro/blog-post.md

-# Learn Docker in 5 steps
+# Docker: how to build & use your first image

 ## Hashtags

-docker, linux, sql
+docker, linux, sql, devops

 In this short blog post I'll explain u some basics about Docker.
 The goal is to build a custom image with a MS SQL Server database and make its sensitive data anonymous 🐱‍💻.
 If this sounds exciting to u, please stay with me as I walk you through this simple little process.
-If you get in trouble you can check the files in my GitHub repo linked [here](https://github.com/ivan-pesenti/docker-intro) .
+If you get in trouble you can check the files in my GitHub repo linked [here](https://github.com/ivan-pesenti/docker-intro).

 ## Software requirements